tibr/tibr.github.com/_posts/2012-07-14-cusomizing-mpvolumeview-appearance.md

 However, MPVolumeView doesn't offer these customization options because it doesn't expose its UISlider.
 So what do you do if your designer creates an awesome looking volume slider?
 Write your own MPVolumeView?
 That's probably a bad idea...

-In this post, I'll show you how you can customize the appearance MPVolumeView to go from this
+In this post, I'll show you how to customize the appearance MPVolumeView to go from this

 ![MPVolumeView](/img/MPVolumeView_default.png)